Luzzle/Messaging-App-WIP-/README.md

 # we2p
-JS based program to kill some time
+JS based messaging platform to kill some time